argoproj/argo-workflows/docs/metrics.md

 `argo_workflows_model_exec_time{model_name="model_a",phase="validation"}`

 This metric then represents the amount of time that "Model A" took to train in the phase "Validation".
 It is important to understand that the metric name _and_ its labels form the descriptor: `argo_workflows_model_exec_time{model_name="model_b",phase="validation"}` is a different metric (and will track a different "series" altogether).

 Now, whenever we run our first workflow that validates "Model A" a metric with the amount of time it took it to do so will be created and emitted.
 For each subsequent time that this happens, no new metrics will be emitted and the _same_ metric will be updated with the new value.
 Since, in effect, we are interested on the execution time of "validation" of "Model A" over time, we are no longer interested in the previous metric and can assume it has already been scraped.

 In summary, whenever you want to track a particular metric over time, you should use the same metric name _and_ metric labels wherever it is emitted.
 This is how these metrics are "linked" as belonging to the same series.

 ## Defining metrics

 Metrics are defined in-place on the Workflow/Step/Task where they are emitted from.
 Metrics are always processed _after_ the Workflow/Step/Task completes, with the exception of [realtime metrics](#realtime-metrics).

 Metric definitions **must** include a `name` and a `help` doc string.
 They can also include any number of `labels` (when defining labels avoid cardinality explosion).

 All metrics can also be conditionally emitted by defining a `when` clause.
 This `when` clause works the same as elsewhere in a workflow.

 A metric must also have a type, it can be one of `gauge`, `histogram`, and `counter` ([see below](#metric-spec)).
 Within the metric type a `value` must be specified.
 This value can be either a literal value of be an [Argo variable](variables.md).

 When defining a `histogram`, `buckets` must also be provided (see below).

+[Argo variables](variables.md) can be included anywhere in the metric spec, such as in `labels`, `name`, `help`, `when`, etc.

 ### Metric Spec

  In Argo you can define a metric on the `Workflow` level or on the `Step/Task` level.
 Here is an example of a `Workflow` level Gauge metric that will report the Workflow duration time: